 These benefits are integrated throughout the different play areas which include:

 Spray Park – The spray park offers fully accessible spray features plus a dry zone plaza for seating (or picnic-ing!).
-The spray park will have activators that provide varied spray patterns to engage participants individual and group play for all ages 0 – 99 years of age.
-This will become the first spray park in Saskatoon.
+The spray park will have activators that provide varied spray patterns to engage participants individually and group play for all ages 0 – 99 years of age.

 The play equipment area is surfaced with a poured-in-place rubber that is easy to use for children in mobility devices independently of the help of their caregivers.
 The play surface also feature a variety of sizes and shapes of bumps that all to explore their creative side whether on bicycles or mobility devices.